 Cahn, S.M., Political Philosophy: the essential texts, Oxford University Press, Second Edition, 2011.
 This is a reasonably priced anthology, which we will use for the whole course, i.e. both Fall and Winter terms.
 It doesn't have everything I want you to read, but what it does not contain can be had on line or made available to you in a pdf file posted to the "Owl" web site.
+Check out the "Additional Readings" folder at your convenience.

 Most of the texts we will read are such famous classics, and have been used in so many courses, that they can be found free on line or can be purchased in used book stores or borrowed from just about any library worth its salt.
-Note: To save you money and assist you in finding adequate resources for purposes of tests and the essay, we will use the course 'Owl' site to give you excerpts beyond what's in Cahn.
-Check the "Additional Readings" folder at your convenience.